Reverse Cable Fly: Muscles Worked, How To Do and Form

 4. Raise your hands outward and upward in an arc motion, similar to the regular reverse cable fly.

-6. Then slowly return to the starting position.
+6. Then, slowly return to the starting position.

 2. Seated Reverse Cable Fly

-The incline bench position allows for greater isolation and activation of the rear deltoid muscles, leading to enhanced development and strength.
+The seated position eliminates the possibility of utilizing momentum and makes the movement more challenging.
+The incline bench position also allows for greater isolation and activation of the rear deltoid muscles.

-This exercise targets such small muscles, that’s why it is usually performed with lightweight for high reps, such as 10-15 reps per set or more.
+This exercise targets such small muscles, thatโ€™s why it is usually performed with lightweight for high reps, such as 10-15 reps per set or more.

 Seated Reverse Cable Fly

-How To Do Seated Cable Reverse Fly
+How To Do

 1. Place an incline bench sideways midway between two cable stations.

-2. Set an incline bench to a comfortable angle, typically between 45 to 60 degrees.
+2. Set an incline bench to a comfortable angle, typically between 60 to 80 degrees.

 3. Sit with your chest against the backrest and your feet planted firmly on the ground.

-5. Keep your arms slightly bent and pull the cables out to your sides.
+5. Keep your arms slightly bent, and pull the cables out to your sides.

-6. Slowly lower the cables back to the start, but don’t let the weight stack touch down at the bottom before beginning your next rep.
+6. Slowly lower the cables back to the start, but donโ€™t let the weight stack touch down at the bottom before beginning your next rep.

 3. Single Arm Standing Reverse Cable Fly

 The single-arm standing reverse cable fly is a unilateral variation of the reverse cable fly exercise, focusing on one arm at a time.
-Additionally, you should find that your mind-muscle connection is stronger during single arm exercise.
+Additionally, you should find that your mind-muscle connection is stronger during single arm exercise.ย

 Doing the exercise with one arm at a time helps you find and fix any differences in strength or muscle size between your left and right sides.
 This helps your muscles to be more balanced and symmetrical.

-How To Do Single Arm Standing Reverse Cable Fly
+Single Arm Standing Reverse Cable Fly

 1. Adjust the cable machine to shoulder level and attach a single D-handle to the cable.